image

 Burn Injury Facts

-• 50.2% of residential fires start in the kitchen.
+• 50% of residential fires begin in kitchens

 • Upper extremities – 25.1%